cccbr/runningatower/content/docs/070-ringingchamber/index.md

 # Storage

 Consider whether storage spaces need to be lockable.
-This is especially important when the ringing chamber is readily accessible.
+This is especially important when the ringing room is readily accessible.
 It may also be necessary to lock any higher value items away.

 # The Ringing Experience